kylew239/Shepherd_game/README.md

     - Saves the shepherd position and game state as a bmp in the following format:
 ```
 ws
 ├── data                    # Contains data for each game run
 │   └── 1
 │       └── img             # Contains the image at each frame, as a bmp
 │           └── 0.bmp
 │           └── 1.bmp
 │           └── ...
-│       └── pos.csv     # Contains the shepherd positions, as (x,y) per frame
+│       └── pos.csv         # Contains the shepherd positions per frame
+│       └── sheep_pos.csv   # Contains the sheep positions per frame
 │   └── 2
 └── Shepherd_game           # this repo
 ```
 - pygame autoscaling
     - The game will be automatically scaled up